-“On behalf of the Government of the United States of America, I extend to the people of Vietnam my best wishes as you celebrate your National Day on September 2,” U.S. Secretary of State Michael Pompeo said in a press statement posted on the U.S. Department of State’s website on August 30.
+“On behalf of the United States of America, I offer my best wishes and congratulations to the people of Vietnam on your National Day on September 2,” Blinken, who visited the Southeast Asian country in 2015 and 2016 as the Deputy Secretary of State, said in a press statement posted on the U.S. Department of State’s website on Friday.

 Vietnam and the U.S. restored diplomatic ties on July 11, 1995 after a 20-year halt.